-HIST 348 - Britain as a World Power
+HIST 348 - Victorian Britain and Empire

 A study of British domestic and foreign issues during the Victorian and Edwardian eras.
 Topics for consideration include: Victorian thought and society; the era of Gladstone and Disraeli; the Irish problems; and the nature of the Church of England and the rise of evangelicalism.